shalenMathew/MovieFlix_App/README.md

 This project acts as a playground for developers who want to learn more about android development or

-Who are trying to find simpler projects for contribution
+Who are trying to find simpler projects to start contribution

 The app usese latest android development tools and principles.